-To approach Cima Brenta from the North one can start from Rifugio Tuckett and climb to Bocca di Tuckett to take Bocchette Alte.
+To approach Cima Brenta from the North one can start from the Rifugio Tuckett and climb up to Bocca di Tuckett to take Bocchette Alte.
 To approach from the South the starting points are either Rifugio Brentei or Rifugio Alimonta.
 All these mountain huts are reachable from Madonna di Campiglio.
 Refer to the Brenta Group main page for general directions to the area.

 From Madonna di Campiglio m.
 1514 a level road reachs the parking of Vallesinella (4 km. from Madonna di Campiglio).
 Pay attention: on Sundays from June 15th to September 21th, from 9.45 to 18.15, and all the days from June 28th to August 31th, same time-table, the road is closed to the private cars.
 In these periods a minibus-service starting from Madonna di Campiglio is available.
 In the same period paying parking in Vallesinella (5 euro).
 By walking in 45 minutes.

 Cima Brenta Normal routesThere are two main routes to get the summit of Cima Brenta.
 Both the normal routes present moderate technical difficulties, but require good routefinding ability and have a distinct mountaineering flavor.